manishmadugula/Notes/Code/java.md

 - OOP concept which hides data from the outside world.
 - Because of Encapsulation, you can change the internal implementation of HashMap with ease without impacting clients who are using HashMap.
 For example, in Java 8, the java.util.HashMap changes its implementation to use a binary tree instead of LinkedList to store objects in the same bucket after a certain threshold
 - Encapsulation is wrapping, just hiding properties and methods.
 Encapsulation is used for hide the code and data in a single unit to protect the data from the outside the world.
+- This is done mainly to conceal the code and data for privacy, and make sure only limited functionality is available for client of this code.
+Say a class doesn't want anyone modifying it's data, in such case we can only expose the getter method and make the field private.
+It can also be done to prevent bugs and make sure unintentionally no one changes data.

 ### Abstraction vs Encapsulation
 - both Abstraction and Encapsulation does hide something, but the key difference is on intent.
 Abstraction hides details at the design level, while Encapsulation hides details at the implementation level.
 - Abstraction is about hiding unwanted details while giving out the most essential details, while Encapsulation means hiding the code and data into a single unit e.g. class or method to protect the inner working of an object from the outside world.
 In other words, Abstraction means extracting common details or generalizing things.
 - **In Java, Abstraction is supported using interface and abstract class while Encapsulation is supported using access modifiers e.g. public, private and protected getters and setters.**
+- Idea behind abstraction is making complex system simpler and increasing readability, and encapsulation is to protect the data and code from outside (can be other classes/package) etc.

 ## Polymorphism
 ### V.V.V Important Polymorphism doesn't work with member variables:
 - The polymorphic behaviour of the java language works with methods and not member variables: they designed the language to bind member variables at compile time.
 - https://stackoverflow.com/questions/15513467/polymorphism-with-instance-variables
+- Inheritance works but not polymorphism. i.e can't use superclass reference for calling subclass fields.
 ```java
 public class Main {
     public static void main(String[] args) {